paragsasturkar/Calculating-LTV/README.md

-I have attached an example of the chart we would like you to create.
-Please create a similar chart for the LTV of the February cohort.
+Create a similar chart (attached for reference) for the LTV of the February cohort.
 You can use all the data in the data set (so 2/1/2015 through 3/30/2016 - 13 month time horizon after the end of 2/2015).

 - the cohort LTV is segmented by customer type